insight-platform/Savant/services/watchdog/README.md

 # Watchdog

 This service watches the health of pipeline by monitoring one or more buffers in parallel.
 It will stop or restart designated pipeline services if the buffer queue length exceeds a threshold value or the time since the last output or input message exceeds a specified time.

 Queue monitoring helps detect the slow processing of messages, and ingress and egress monitoring is helpful in detecting how pipeline services are processing messages.
 In other words, the service can detect if the pipeline is not processing messages at the expected rate or if the pipeline is not processing messages at all.

+The watchdog parses metrics in the [OpenMetrics](https://openmetrics.io/) text format exposed by the buffer service.
+When a metric has multiple labeled samples (e.g. different `reason` values), the maximum value across all samples is used by default.
+This can be customized with [label filters](#label-filters).
+Transient errors such as missing metrics or HTTP failures are logged and the current polling cycle is skipped without crashing.

 ## Configuration